Darxo/Hardened/README.md

 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)
 - The automatic camera level calculation is improved, especially while in mountanious terrain.
 Your camera level is now automatically adjusted when moving up or down terrain
+- **Throw Fire Bomb** now only marks tiles for impact, if they would be affected by its fire damage.
+You can no longer throw it on a tile, if no tiles in the impact zone would be affected
 - Print a combat log whenever **Battle Flow** recover Fatigue
 - Play additional hit-sounds when three headed flail hits multiple times
 - Display the actual minimum armor penetration damage in attack skills, instead of always showing a 0 there